rickkas7/particle-threads/README.md

 If you look through the Windows or Java APIs, it's abundantly clear which API calls are thread-safe, because they are listed as MT-safe or not.
 The Particle APIs are generally not safe, but there's no single reference as to what is safe.

 Every thread must have its own stack, that's how threads work.
-The problem is that there is only about 80K of free memory on a Photon or Electron.
-The stack is normally 6K.
+The problem is that there is only about 80 KB of free memory on a Photon or Electron.
+The stack is normally 6 KB.
 Having more than a few threads will eat up your memory in no time!

 In Windows or Java, there is virtual memory so each thread can be allocated a 1 MB stack and not have to worry about running out of memory, even with a large number of threads.